doncicuto/kutu/README.md

 - skaffold
 - minikube
 - kustomize

+You can download and find installation instructions visiting the [releases section](https://github.com/muultipla/kutu/releases) in GitHub.

 **_NOTE:_**  Kutu currently only checks and update K8s binaries that exists already in your system, in a future release Kutu may also install them.